2025 Most Affordable Online Psychiatric-Mental Health NP Programs

 • Total cost: $25,320 / $26,080 + fees

-IUPUI, a one-of-a-kind partnership between Indiana University and Purdue University, offers an online master of science in nursing program in psychiatric mental health nurse practitioner lifespan.
-Most courses in this program are offered in an online or hybrid-distance format making them accessible to students throughout the state.
+IUPUI, a one-of-a-kind partnership between Indiana University and Purdue University, offers an online master of science in nursing program in psychiatric-mental health nurse practitioner (lifespan).
+Most courses in this program are offered online or in a hybrid-distance format, making them accessible to students throughout the state.
 Clinical/practicum experiences can be completed by students in their home community within Indiana and are arranged cooperatively by faculty and students.

 The program comprises 42 credits, including courses such as nursing theory; nursing research methods; advanced pharmacology across the lifespan; neuro-psychopharmacology; measurement and data analysis; leadership for advanced nursing practice; substance use/abuse and co-morbid disorders across the lifespan; and measurement and data analysis.